Monday, May 31, 2004

 We went to the emergency room where they put me on a gurney and wheeled me up to labor and delivery.
 Room six!
 There they checked me out and assured me that cord prolapse would not be an issue in my case.
 Feeling relieved, I got up and took a shower.
 When my water broke with my son I had contractions immediately.
 I wasn't contracting very regularly or very powerfully with Elise, so the shower actually felt great!

 I had eaten a huge bag of organic spinach the previous two nights in a row, and let me convey that spinach, for those who aren't aware, is a natural laxative.
 'Nuff said.
 Except that it was green.
-GREEN.
+Green.
 Kermit the Frog would have been jealous.
 Dr. Keanu came in the door as I was coming out of the bathroom.

 "You'll thank me in a few hours," I said.

-"Oh please," said he, "when do I NOT get pooped on?"
+"Oh please," said he, "when do I not get pooped on?"

-I assured him, "Yes, but if you got pooped on with THIS poop you wouldn't eat all weekend."
+I assured him, "Yes, but if you got pooped on with this poop you wouldn't eat all weekend."

 My husband chimed in: "Corn poop would be worse than your nasty ol' spinach poop."